 Before you buy from a breeder, you must do your research.
 Because Labradoodles are popular dogs, backyard breeders will try to breed as many Labradoodles as possible to increase their profits.
 This is highly unethical, which is why it’s very important to thoroughly check your breeders before buying.

-- Meet in-person to check the environment and the location where the dogs are kept.
-Is it clean, tidy, healthy with enough food, water, and love?
+- Meet the parent dogs: Ask the breeder to meet the parent dogs and check the environment and the location where the dogs are kept.

 If you’d like to learn more about ethical breeding practices, please refer to the Australian Labradoodle Association Of America.